Tattoo Fading - What You Should Do To Prevent (And Improve) Faded Tattoos

 Pulling off any scabs or pieces of flaky skin will very possibly contribute to areas of patchiness and fading within the tattoo.

-Another thing you must be careful of when the tattoo is healing is what lotions or ointments or decide to use on the area, and how much of it.
+Another thing you must be careful of when the tattoo is healing is which lotions or ointments you decide to use on the area (and how much of it).

 Using lotions that are too harsh for the very delicate healing skin can draw ink out of the area and cause patchiness.
 Likewise, using too much lotion can saturate the area and seep into the skin, diluting the ink and contributing to premature fading.

 The best tattoo lotion I've ever personally used is a (vegan) tattoo aftercare product called Hustle Butter.
 This stuff works amazingly during the healing process - not only to keep your tattoo really well hydrated but it's also very good at soothing that annoying itching.

 Many other users of the product also advise that when using it from the very start of the healing process it appears to decrease healing times and seems to reduce heavy scabbing.